 - Or anyone wanting neat, smudge-free, time-saving, hassle-free definition on their eyes

--Waxing and electrolysis should be done five days prior to procedure and one week afterward
+-Waxing and electrolysis should be done five days prior to the procedure and one week afterwards.